halelitzhaki/Ubuntu-Device-Manager/README.md

 2. **Raspberry Pi USB Gadget**: Configured as a flexible USB gadget capable of simulating various device types, like USB mass-storage or Keyboard.

 ![USB Protection Image](https://github.com/user-attachments/assets/eae88bf4-7ce1-4d1a-88db-11eb98391e5c)

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Author

+Halel Itzhaki

+For any questions or suggestions, please feel free to contact me.